Life insurance for people with high cholesterol

 How to calculate total cholesterol ratio

 Your total cholesterol number divided by your HDL cholesterol number will give you your total-cholesterol-to-HDL ratio.
-Most doctors consider a ratio below 5:1 to be good, so a higher ratio might cause concern to insurance companies.
-[4]
+Most doctors consider a ratio below 5:1 to be good, so a higher ratio might be a cause for concern for life insurance companies.
+[6]

 Ratio